CEM3H/NYC-Taxi/README.md

 # NYC Taxi trip prediction
-This is my Capstone project for "Machine learning and Data analsis" Specialization at Coursera.
+This is my Capstone project for "Machine learning and Data analysis" Specialization at Coursera.
 The project is based on data from NYC Trip & Limousine Comission (TLC).
 Data represented by montly informaton of taxi trips in New York and contains GPS coordinates and time of pickups and drop-offs, fare amounts, number of passengers and other information.
 Full data decription you can find here: http://www.nyc.gov/html/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf.